 - CAMHS (Child and adolescent mental health services)

 - The Autism Team

 This will mean there will be more people at the planning meeting, but everybody will have a responsibility to help the young person be successful on their learning journey.
 These agencies may also observe or work with your child in the school setting but your permission will always be requested before an external party works with your child.

-Using St Matthew’s IEP and IBP Plans, we are able to develop support systems to help families who have asked for our help because their child is failing to make good learning and/or social, emotional and behavioural progress.
+Using St Matthew’s MSP's, we are able to develop support systems to help families who have asked for our help because their child is failing to make good learning and/or social, emotional and behavioural progress.
 There are many reasons why this may be happening and we are able to offer advice or support to the family depending on their needs.

 EDUCATION HEALTH CARE PLAN (EHCP)

 Education Health Care Plans have replaced Statements of Educational Need.
-If a child’s needs fill in to range 4 or higher, the school may ask for an assessment to see if they qualify for an EHCP.
+If a child’s needs fit in to the EHCP section of the progress grid or higher, the school may ask for an assessment to see if they qualify for an EHCP.
 We will ask you to meet with us to discuss your child for the, ‘all about me’ part of the document.
 If they receive an EHCP, they will receive extra funding to support their provision.
 EHCPs have a joined up approach to assessing, setting targets for and monitoring your child.
 The following sectors work together: